Greentech Media’s Must-Read Solar Stories of 2020

 ‘No One is Being Spared’: Coronavirus Shutdowns Sap Demand for Residential Solar

-In the early days of the pandemic (remember those?) residential solar companies such as Sunnova described “herky-jerky” demand as the industry struggled to come to terms with the crisis.
+In the early days of the pandemic (remember those?), residential solar companies such as Sunnova described “herky-jerky” demand as the industry struggled to come to terms with the crisis.

 A New Response to Coronavirus: Giving Solar Away for Free